No man's land: World War I

-The British Army did not widely employ the term when the Regular Army arrived in France in August 1914, soon after the outbreak of World War I. The terms used most frequently at the start of the war to describe the area between the trench lines included 'between the trenches' or 'between the lines'.
-The term 'no man's land' was first used in a military context by soldier and historian Ernest Swinton in his 1908 short story "The Point of View".
-Swinton used the term in war correspondence on the Western Front, with specific mention of the terms concerning to the Race to the Sea in late 1914.
-The Anglo-German Christmas truce of 1914 brought the term into common use, and thereafter it appeared frequently in official communiqués, newspaper reports, and personnel correspondences of the members of the British Expeditionary Force (BEF).
+Although the term no man's land had first been used in a military context in the 1908 short story "The Point of View" by soldier and historian Ernest Swinton, the British Army did not widely employ it when the Regular Army arrived in France in August 1914, soon after the outbreak of World War I. The terms used most frequently at the start of the war to describe the area between the trench lines included between the trenches and between the lines.
+Swinton used the term in war correspondence on the Western Front, with specific mention of the terms concerning the Race to the Sea in late 1914.
+The term came into common use in the context of the Anglo-German Christmas truce of 1914 and thereafter appeared frequently in official communiqués, newspaper reports, and personnel correspondences of the members of the British Expeditionary Force (BEF).